 |Credit level (Normal year taken)||SCQF Level 10 (Year 4 Undergraduate)

 ||Availability||Not available to visiting students

 |Summary||This course explores contemporary Japanese film in the context of socio-political change since the bursting of the 1980s economic bubble.

-This course will explore Japanese contemporary film in the context of socio-political change since the bursting of the 1980s economic bubble.
+This course will explore Japanese films made in the context of socio-political change since the bursting of the 1980s economic bubble.

-Therefore, as well as developing a critical appreciation of contemporary Japanese cinema, the course acts as an approach to thinking about more general issues facing Japanese contemporary society.
+Therefore, as well as developing a critical appreciation of Japanese cinema, we will use film to examine more general issues facing Japanese contemporary society.
 As such, students will be expected to draw upon the wide literature in English on both Japanese cinema and contemporary Japanese society, and demonstrate this knowledge through discussion, debate, presentations and written work.

 Course Delivery Information

 |Academic year 2020/21, Not available to visiting students (SS1)